Sebastiaan40/cyclops_paper/paper/draft.md

 <!-- Strogatz could give some inspiration on how to explain this better -->

-When analyzing an electroanatomical map, we often want to know if there is some rotational activity present, since this is one of the mechanisms behind cardiac arrhythmia.
+When analysing an electro-anatomical map, we often want to know if there is some rotational activity present, since this is one of the mechanisms behind cardiac arrhythmia.
 To express rotational activity a bit more quantitative,